Regional Revitalization Research Center (RCRR)

 Overview of the center

-At our university, each department, faculty, and staff are engaged in unique regional initiatives.
-In addition to collecting and disseminating these practices and examples inside and outside the university, we also carry out activities to explore solutions to regional issues through collaboration, research, and practice.
+At our university, each faculty and department, as well as faculty and staff, are engaged in unique local initiatives.
+We will compile these practices and case studies and disseminate them both inside and outside the university, and also conduct activities to find solutions to local issues through collaboration, research, and practice.

 rcrr_rinen_tama_01.jpg